 Official committee, standing subcommittee, or work group decisions are made by motion, with no need for a second.
-Motions may be offered by any committee member.
-The Chair has the option to limit who may vote on a motion when it affects some member states and not others.
-A member may indicate that they are not eligible to vote on a motion, or the chair has the option to determine who is eligible when, for example, the matter does not affect that particular state or public member.
+Motions may be offered by any member.
+A member may indicate that they are not eligible to vote on a motion, or the chair has the option to determine who is eligible, including members of the public who are official members of a work group, when, for example, the matter does not affect that particular state or public member.
 Each state is entitled to a single vote and members from that state may indicate who will vote for that state.
 Eligible voters may vote yes, no, or abstain.
 A motion passes when a majority of eligible voters vote in favor.
 For example, assume 15 people are present and eligible to vote.
 A vote of 8 yes, 3 abstain, and 4 no means the motion passes.
 A vote of 7 yes, 4 abstain, and 4 no means the motion does not pass.
 No voting by proxy is allowed.